Sharon Osbourne Breaks Down In Tears As Ozzy’s Funeral Procession Travels Through Birmingham

 “It is with more sadness than mere words can convey that we have to report that our beloved Ozzy Osbourne has passed away this morning.
 He was with his family and surrounded by love.
 We ask everyone to respect our family privacy at this time.”

 Details eventually emerged about Ozzy’s funeral plans.
-“The Prince of Darkness” will be laid to rest on Wednesday, July 30, in Birmingham, England (where he was born).
+“The Prince of Darkness” was honored during a public funeral procession on Wednesday, July 30, in Birmingham, England (where he was born).

-Ozzy’s funeral procession, centered on the Black Sabbath Bench, was available to watch via live stream.
+Ozzy’s funeral procession was available to watch via live stream.
 According to Yahoo Entertainment, “tens of thousands” of people lined the streets to say “farewell” to the rock and roll icon.

 YouTube video

-Ozzy Osbourne’s Widow, Sharon, Clings To Her Children In An Emotional Moment During His Funeral Procession
+Ozzy Osbourne’s Widow, Sharon, Clings To Her Children During His Funeral Procession

-Ozzy’s hearse was decorated with purple florals that spelled out his name on the side.
+Ozzy’s hearse was decorated with purple flowers that spelled his name on the side.
 Fans lining the streets wore shirts with his likeness and chanted “Ozzy Ozzy Ozzy!” throughout the procession.

-During an emotional moment, Ozzy’s widow, Sharon, and their children emerged from the procession to see the tributes fans had left for him.
-Ozzy and Sharon were married for 43 years and shared three children: Aimee, Kelly, and Jack.
+During an emotional moment, Ozzy’s widow, Sharon, and their children emerged from the procession to see the tributes fans left for him.
+Ozzy and Sharon were married for 43 years and share three children: Aimee, Kelly, and Jack.

 Sharon and her children, dressed in black, emerged from their car as a band played Ozzy’s “Crazy Train.”
 The crowd called out to Sharon to express their love and support for her.